-There are two Indian restaurants in town, one good one and one poor one.
-The one on the main road in the centre of town is the most popular but serves up slop and soggy bread.
-It fills your stomach, but that's all.
-The better option for Indian food is up the road to the left when standing at the dock and is called Kopchai Deu.
-This place is much more like authentic Indian food and the chefs obviously put a bit more effort into their food.
+There are two Indian restaurants in town, one good and one poor.
+The restaurant on the main road in the centre of town is the most popular but it serves up slop and soggy bread.
+It fills your stomach – but that's all.
+The better option for Indian food is a short walk up the left road from the pier, across from Mekong Riverside Lodge.
+Kopchai Deu is much more like authentic Indian food and the chef obviously puts a bit of effort into the food.
 Often you'll be enticed inside with a free bottle of lao-lao.

-There are quite a number of restaurants all claiming to be bakeries selling such delights as bagels and baguettes but in reality the bagel's a simply airy hamburger bun and the baguette's Asian hotdog buns.
-Despite this, many of these places do a roaring trade in the morning because there aren't many alternatives.
+There are quite a number of restaurants all claiming to be bakeries selling such delights as bagels and baguettes but in reality the bagel is a simple airy hamburger bun and the baguettes are Asian hotdog buns.
+Many of these places do roaring trade in the morning as travellers grab food for the river journey.

-Rather than have your guesthouse make your lunch order for the next day, it's best to wait until the morning when you have a much bigger range of sellers competing for your business.
-The prices are better and you can see the ingredients they are using.
+Rather than have your guesthouse make you a lunch box for the next day, you can wait until the morning when there's a much bigger range of sellers and sandwich stalls competing for your business -- you can see the ingredients they are using and the prices are better.

 Jump to a destination

 - Hot spots

 Travel Insurance.
 Simple & Flexible.